mbello/aio-odoorpc-base/README.md

 All functions offered by this package are available in both async and sync versions.
 The sync version is automatically generated from the async one, so they are always in sync! ;)

-While lacking some sort of facilitating helper class, the functions provided by this package are quite usable and may be a very good foundation for your own Odoo-interfacing code.

-Do not at all expect to find functionality similar to erpeek or odoorpc, this package only offers facilitating functions that mirror the dispatching methods available on Odoo's jsonrpc endpoint (i.e. 'login', 'execute_kw', etc).
+Here you will find methods to access Odoo's external API, mirroring the dispatching methods available on Odoo's jsonrpc endpoint (i.e. 'login', 'execute_kw', etc).

-You will not find facilitating functions for methods such as 'search', 'read', 'search_read' which are actually executed through the 'execute_kw' dispatcher.
-If you want those higher-level functions you should probably look into 'aio-odoorpc'.
+If you know how Odoo's external API work, this package may very well suit all your needs.
+Otherwise, if you prefer it a little higher level, you should check 'aio-odoorpc' which uses this package to implement facilitating methods to call Odoo's model methods like 'search', search_read', 'read', 'search_count', 'write', 'create', etc. Ultimately, those methods are all implemented through 'execute_kw' API calls which this package provides.

 ### No dependencies:
 No dependency is not a promise, just a preference.
 It may change in the future, but only if for very